Papworth Everard: Sport and recreation

 Papworth Everard has a King George's Field in memorial to King George V. Adjacent to the playing fields are a bowling green, a multi-use games area and a series of all-weather, floodlit tennis courts.
 The village also has an open-air paddling pool (usually open mid-July to September) in its well equipped children's play area.

 Papworth Blasters is the village's local Association football team.
 They play their home games at King George's Field.
 They have varying age ranges of teams, from under 7s to under 16s and a men's team.

 The village also has a running club, Papworth Runners, and a cycling club, Papworth Peloton.

 Papworth Everard also has an allotment association located to the South East of the village.
 It has just under 40 plots.

 Local facilities and services

 Papworth Everard is served by a variety of local services, primarily based in the central location of Pendrill Court, between Chequers Lane and Ermine Street.
 This area is adjacent to the playing fields and provides a central hub for the village.
-In addition to a combined pharmacy and doctors' surgery on Chequers Lane, the village centre contains a convenience store (incorporating a post office), veterinary surgery, chip shop, library, delicatessen and party business, and The Courtyard coffee shop and micro-pub.
+In addition to a combined pharmacy and doctors' surgery on Chequers Lane, the village centre contains a convenience store (incorporating a post office), veterinary surgery, chip shop, library, delicatessen and party business, and a coffee shop and micro-pub.

 The village hall was fully refurbished and reopened in 2015, under the control of the Parish Council.

 Plans remain to develop the old print works in the village into a community facility but at present these remain hopeful rather than firm.

-The redeveloped social club (formerly The Conservatory) reopened in August 2015 but has since closed.
-At the edge of the village is an Indian restaurant, Shilpa's.

 Local news and information is published monthly in Papworth News and Views.